 Search engine web traffic is so important as it can be had for free (well, you don’t have to pay money for it, you still have to do a lot of work).
 In this way it is similar to social media traffic, but there are a few differences you need to keep in mind:

 For most healthy websites, there should be a balance between social media activity and search engine traffic.
-There are exceptions: If you are running a site specialised on clickbait viral content, for instance like Buzzfeed, you would specialise on viral traffic.
-On the other hand, if you are specialising on niche how to articles, search engines might be your best friends.
+There are exceptions: If you are running a site specialized on clickbait viral content, for instance like Buzzfeed, you would specialize in viral traffic.
+On the other hand, if you are specialising on niche how-to articles, search engines might be your best friends.